FrostSpades/ctf-writeups/utctf-2025/reveng/ostrich-algorithm.md

 ![image](https://github.com/user-attachments/assets/705806b8-fcdd-4e53-8d6d-01503e110deb)

-Looking at parts of the assembly output, we can see that this function is indeed interesting.
+Looking at parts of the assembly output, we can see that this function is indeed relevant.
 It appears that this is where we can see the flag:

 ![image](https://github.com/user-attachments/assets/94bedb78-cfe8-43ae-b8fc-199721c10830)

-Now that we have the address of the interesting function, we know where to look in Ghidra.
+Now that we've identified the address of the relevant function, we know where to look in Ghidra.

 ![image](https://github.com/user-attachments/assets/eb745b20-56d8-4ee5-962f-98e929caba70)